//remvovingautofillcolour

 This article was originally posted here.

 This article got published soon after we delivered our beta.
-It was a long time ago.
-As of today, we have our stable production version up and running.
+It was a long time ago. as of today, we have our stable production version up and running.
 Of course, our today's solution architecture differs from the one described here.
 Still, we find it important to share our path.

 -Artem, CEO